Adultery and Divorce in Virginia

 Livesay & Myers, P.C. has a team of experienced divorce lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Summer Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our divorce attorneys for just $150 ($200 for our Fairfax and Arlington offices).
+Spring Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our divorce attorneys for just $150.
 Contact us today to take advantage of this discounted rate.